Pitchlab/hackademy.ai/hackathons/hackathon_1_voice/Setup.md

 Download the disk image.

-Use [Etcher](https://etcher.io/) to burn the disk image to an SSD.
+Use [Etcher](https://etcher.io/) to burn the disk image to an SD.

-Don't insert the SSD in the Raspberry just yet :) we need to do some minor adjustments.
+Don't insert the SD in the Raspberry just yet :) we need to do some minor adjustments.

 ## 2. Ssh setup for Raspberry Pi